easwerc/HealthInsurancePlan/DataProductProject.md

 The Application
 ========================================================
-transition: rotate

 To display the understanding of using shiny to build an application, a simple application to analyse the total cost different Health Insurance plan has been developed and deployed at: https://easwerc.shinyapps.io/HealthInsurancePlan/

-Most employers provide health insurance for their employees.
+<small>Most employers provide health insurance for their employees.
 The insurance plan offered comes with multiple type of plans.
 Usually one with high premium but low deductible and at least one other with low premium but with high deductible.
 Employees need to choose one of these plan.
 They are left with the question, Which plan is best for me?

 This application helps the user calculate the total cost for the health insurance by providing some information from his/hers past year data.
-If past years data is not available then the app helps predict those information by providing some basic details
+If past years data is not available then the app helps predict those information by providing some basic details </small>

 Compare Plans
 ========================================================
-transition:rotate

-Provide the basic details from each plan.
-You can also analyze the change in total expense by changing the influencing factors
+<small>Provide the basic details from each plan.
+You can also analyze the change in total expense by changing the influencing factors</small>
 ![alt text](www/ComparePlan.png)

 Predict Cost & Visits
 ========================================================
-transition:rotate

-When the users does not have his/hers year's claims data.
-Then the app helps predict it by getting some basic information
+<small>When the users does not have his/hers year's claims data.
+Then the app helps predict it by getting some basic information</small>
 ![alt text](www/PredictCost.png)
 ***